root-project/root/docbook/users-guide/Graphics.md

 ar.SetFillColor(icolor);
 ```

-Where `icolor` is the color defined in “Color and Color Palettes”.
+Where `icolor` is the color defined in "Color and Color Palettes".

 The default-opening angle between the two sides of the arrow is 60
 degrees.
 It can be changed with the method `ar–>SetAngle(angle)`, where